 While I have many sources of limestone locally, this specimen of Fenestella was one of my first finds in a new location.
-A ridge of limestone cropped out just above the stream across the valley floor to the other side.
-So, while I’ve likely encountered many bryozoans in limestone, this is the first specimen I found to be worth exploring.
+A limestone ridge cropped above the stream across the valley floor to the other side.
+So, while I’ve likely encountered many bryozoans in limestone, this is the first specimen I found worth exploring.

 A non-coral Lace Coral